decentration/relay-chain/README.md

 ![alt text](https://github.com/Kabocha-Network/polkadot/blob/master/images/pop-art.jpg?raw=true?raw=true)

 This branch contains Pop-Art, a custom Rococo relay staging network.
-It is intended for projects in the Edgeware community, and wider Substrate ecosytem, so that they can test their parachain integrations.
+It is intended for projects who want to:

-# Docker Quick Start
+- Test parachains on a community run testnet.
+If you want to test you need to contrinute some validators.

-You can run multiple validators if you
+- For new validators who want to gaining practical experience running validators.

 # Polkadot